 - If you use a feed reader such as Feedly, you can get updates there.

 - Follow me on Facebook or Twitter.

-Or if you don’t want to wait a month for each new story, you can get early access to future Bible stories by supporting me on Patreon.
+Or if you don’t want to wait a month for each new story, you can read more of my Bible stories right now on Patreon.